stechdrive/Insta360Convert-GUI/README.md

 1.  **Select Input Video File:** In the "File Settings" section at the top, click the "Browse..." button next to "Input Video File" and select your 360° video file (already exported to equirectangular format).
 2.  **Check Output Folder:** When an input video is selected, the same folder is automatically set as the output destination.
 If you want to change it, use the "Browse..." button next to "Output Folder".
+3.  **Check Output Format:** "PNG Sequence" is selected by default.
+If you prefer video or JPEG output, change this in the "Output Settings" section.
-3.  **Review Viewpoint Settings:** By default, for a 0° pitch angle, 8 viewpoints (yaw angles 0°, 45°, ..., 315°) are selected, and the FOV for each is set to 100°.
+4.  **Review Viewpoint Settings:** By default, for a 0° pitch angle, 8 viewpoints (yaw angles 0°, 45°, ..., 315°) are selected, and the FOV for each is set to 100°.
 Adjust as needed in the "Viewpoint Settings (Pitch/Yaw/FOV)" section.
-4.  **Check Output Format:** "PNG Sequence" is selected by default.
-If you prefer video or JPEG output, change this in the "Output Settings" section.
-5.  **Start Conversion:** Click the "Start Conversion" button at the bottom of the window.
+5.  **Start Conversion:** Click the "Start Conversion" button near the top of the "Output Settings" section.

 Processing will begin with settings close to the defaults.
 For more detailed configuration, refer to "4.
 Main Interface and Settings" below.
 Many UI elements display a tooltip with a brief explanation when you hover the mouse cursor over them.
 You can switch the UI language via the "Language (言語)" menu.